yusuf-youth/Positivus/README.md

   </li>

   <li>
-    <b>Mobile First. </b>The project in some places is stylized using mobile first approach.
+    <b>Mobile First. </b>The project in some places is stylized using mobile first approach, using the best approach for certain situations.
   </li>

   <li>